 From the start I’ll say that this will definitely be one of the longer posts, as there is a lot to consider but all is important for young readers of this.

-And I guess if you are reading this then that means you’ve already started down the path that may eventually lead to you getting into one of the 15 or so UK dental schools.
+And I guess, if you are reading this then that means you’ve already started down the path that may eventually lead to you getting into one of the 18 UK dental schools.

 I know that there are already plenty of useful sources of information, all intended to help potential applicants get an idea of what they need to do in order to have a successful application to dental school, but I think its always good to refresh this pool of info.

 Depending on how thorough your own research has been before reading this post, you may or may not agree with me.
-Honestly, there really are SO MANY websites, books and people you can speak to about any aspect of dentistry, what dental school is like, how to get accepted into a school – you shouldn’t ever feel confused or uninformed.
+Honestly, there really are SO MANY websites, books, YouTube channels and people you can speak to about any aspect of dentistry, what dental school is like, how to get accepted into a school – you shouldn’t ever feel confused or uninformed.

 Many of those sources, for me at least, were the university websites.
 Don’t get me wrong, reading through exactly what the university dental school’s websites have to say is important, not only for knowing exactly what they want from applicants, but also to get a good idea of what the university is like!
 Don’t forget, you’ll be spending at least 5 years studying so your choice of uni is a big decision!

 I should point out now, that I am specifically talking about UK dental schools – the process for applications in other parts of the world will be different.

 Actually logging in to the UCAS website to start filling out your university applications is by no means the first step of the process!